Generac XT8500EFI - 8500/10000W Portable Generator With Electric Start And EFI Engine

 The following charts are provided to give you an idea of how some of the key specs of the Generac XT8500EFI compare to generators of similar power (between 8000 and 9000 W).

-- As its weight is 214 pounds, the Generac XT8500EFI falls in the expected weight range of the devices in the 8000-9000 rated wattage category.
-If you are concerned by weight, one of the champions in the above-mentioned power range is the Dewalt DXGNR8000, with a dry weight of just 183 pounds.
+- Weighing in at 214 lbs, the Generac XT8500EFI fits within the expected weight range for devices producing 8000 to 9000 rated watts.
+Regarding dry weight, one of the champions in the same power range is the Pulsar PGL9000BCO, with a dry weight of only 149 lbs.

 Price comparison

-As you can see from this interactive chart, when compared to other 8000-9000W generators, the Generac XT8500EFI is on the average side of the price range.
+As you can see from these interactive charts, when compared to other 8000-9000W generators, the Generac XT8500EFI is on the average side of the price range.

 Therefore, this generator nicely fits in the expected budget for this kind of product.